 Programming has been my main job for the past 6 to 7 years and I’ve always had a passion for digital fabrication.
-I have a bachelor’s in Computer Science, but I think deep down I knew I had a creative side in me.
+I have a bachelor in Computer Science, but I think deep down I knew I had a creative side within me.
 3D graphics and digital fabrication are self-taught skills through tutorials and online courses.

 How I Started …

 I started getting into digital fabrication when I first heard of a 3D printer called the Cupcake.
 It was featured on the cover of Make magazine.

 My first Make magazine!
 At the time it was the size of a small book and not today’s full book size.
 Bre Pettis was holding the marvelous 3D printer made out of plywood on the magazine cover.
 (I believe its the Cupcake model on the cover.)
 I bought the magazine, but I didn’t have the cash to buy the printer at the time.

 It was a couple years later until I saved up enough money to get one, I found out Makerbot had a clearance sale going on for their Thing-o-matic, which was the newer model after the Cupcake.
 It took me 2 weeks to fully assemble the Thing-o-matic, but little did I know at the time, that it was very hard to calibrate the machine.

 My Thing-o-matic has gone through some upgrades after the heating block stopped working.
 I installed a laser cutter in replace of the heater block so I could cut paper and etch wood.
 The orange plexiglass in the picture is a special type of plastic that redirects light so the laser won’t blind you if it ever falls out of position.

 Ordering Laser Protective Plexiglass Online

 Just a quick tip, if you’re ever ordering this laser protective plexiglass online and expect it to be delivered through customs, the border officials will open your package.
 Simply because the laser protection feature of the plexiglass refracts light in a way that X-rays won’t be able to scan the parcel.
 Just FYI.